Super Crunchy Low Carb Lavash Crackers, perfect for dips, cheese, or used as a canapé. Make it in under 10 minutes. Only 1g of carbs for 4 crackers.

 - Transfer to a baking sheet lined with parchment paper.

 - Bake at 375°F for 6-8 minutes or until golden and crispy.
 Keep an eye on them as they can burn quickly.
+(Watch the video before making this recipe)

 Notes

-This recipe card provides the basic details to make this recipe.
-For more information, questions or variations please review the content above the recipe card.
+For more information, tips and variations please review the recipe video and content above and below the recipe card.

 Updates and Revisions

-If conflicting information between the video and recipe card, the recipe card will always have the most up to date information, ingredients and instructions.
+If the video and recipe card differ, follow the recipe card for the latest ingredients and instructions.

 Nutritional Information